sebnitu/vrembem/README.md

 @import 'blocks/tooltip/all';
 ```

-Remember that you will need to add the path to Vrembem in your `includePaths` options array to make sure LibSass can resolve `@import` declarations.
+**Paths**

+To resolve the import paths for Vrembem, you'll need to include the following path in your compiler options.
+In node-sass it's passed in the `includePaths` option array.

 ```
 node_modules/vrembem/scss/
 ```

-## Available Components
+## What's Available?

 **Global**
 - [ ] Base